PsyTechPro/TravelEdgeSkills/README.md

 ---

-*Built for people who believe business class shouldn't be a luxury reserved for the wealthy — just for the informed.*
+*Built for people who believe business class shouldn't be a luxury reserved for the wealthy.
+Just for the informed.*